Spread the love

 Mallorca, the largest of the islands, is the most popular destination, with its stunning beaches, picturesque villages, and lively towns.
 Ibiza is renowned for its wild nightlife, while Formentera is a more relaxed and peaceful spot.
 Menorca is the least developed of the islands, and is a great choice for those looking for a more relaxing break.

-See also Exploring the Unique Tropical Destinations of Bali
+See also Discovering the Magic of "Myanmar"

 The islands are easily accessible, with regular ferry and plane connections from mainland Spain.
 There are also a number of international airports, such as Palma de Mallorca, offering direct flights from across Europe.